alintulu/2011-jet-inclusivecrosssection-analysis/README.md

 * `jets_per_bin.pdf`

   Graph to illustrate the number of jets detected by the triggers.
 There is no specific reason for some curves being filled other than to show the structure of curve.
 The shaded area of the filled curves indicate where the different triggers will be stitched together.
-In the macro [combineHistos.C](jetphys/code/combineHistos.C) jets from the shaded area of one trigger histogram will be stitched together with jets from the other shaded areas to form one histogram.
+In the macro [combineHistos.C](jetphys/code/combineHistos.C) jets from the shaded area of one trigger histogram will be stitched together with jets from the other shaded areas of other trigger histograms to form one complete histogram.

 * `roounfold_comparison_AK5_DATA.pdf`